cruna-cc/cruna-lending-plugin/README.md

-# LendingCrunaPlugin
+# LendingCrunaPlugin README

+## Overview
-The LendingCrunaPlugin is an extension for the [Cruna Protocol](https://github.com/crunaprotocol/cruna-protocol/blob/main/README.md), designed to enable secure and controlled lending of digital assets.
+The LendingCrunaPlugin, part of the Cruna Protocol ecosystem, enables secure and controlled lending of digital assets.
 It allows projects to lend out assets under specific conditions, ensuring assets are utilized for intended purposes such as beta testing, without the risk of premature withdrawal or sale.

-## Features
+## Key Features
 - **Secure Asset Lending**: Lock assets for a specified minimum lending period, preventing premature withdrawals.
 - **Depositor Control**: Allows the asset depositor to retain control over their assets, with options to withdraw to the original address or transfer to another validated plugin after the lending period.
 - **Beta Tester Restrictions**: Ensures beta testers can use the assets without the ability to withdraw or sell them, focusing on testing purposes.